hashicorp/faas-nomad/README.md

 The Nomad provider is responsible for performing any actions on the Nomad server such as deploying new functions or scaling functions.
 Also it also acts as a function proxy.
 Metrics such as execution duration and other information are emitted by the proxy and captured by the StatsD server.
 Prometheus regularly collects this information from the StatsD server and stores it as time series data.

 ### OpenFaaS Functions
 The functions performing the work on OpenFaaS are packaged as Docker images.
 When running on the cluster these functions do not provide any external interface; instead, interactions are performed through the Nomad provider.
-When a function is deployed, it is registered with Consul’s service catalog.
+When a function is deployed, it is registered with Consul's service catalog.
 The provider uses this service catalog for service discovery to be able to locate and call the downstream function.

 ## Starting a local Nomad / Consul environment
 First, ensure that you have a recent version of Nomad and Consul installed, the latest versions can be found at: